Mikaela/mikaela.github.io/_drafts/ipv6.md

 This is unrequired concern though as IPv6 privacy extensions should exist with all IPv6 capable systems (again including Windows which seems to be what people worry about the most).
-The privacy extensions generate random IPv6 address which has no MAC-address and is changed every few hours.
+The privacy extensions generate random IPv6 address which has no MAC-address and is changed over time.

+Antergos and Ubuntu MATE (and other Linux distributions?) seem to change it every 24 hours (controlled by `net.ipv6.conf.default.temp_prefered_lft`) and I believe it also gets changed by reconnecting to network or rebooting the system.

 On your IPv6-enabled system you should see three addresses: